-Positions at Offices in Japan (Tokyo, Osaka and Nagoya)
+Positions at Offices in Japan (Tokyo)

-Foreign Legal Associate Positions
+Non-Japan Qualified Associate Positions

 Professional Support Lawyer Positions

 AMT also hires professional support lawyers ("PSLs") to work in our Tokyo office.
-Our PSLs are native speakers of English who have been admitted to practice law in an English speaking, jurisdiction for at least two years, and who have substantial legal drafting experience in M&A, corporate, finance, capital markets or other commercial transactions.
+Our PSLs are native speakers of English who have been admitted to practice law in an English speaking jurisdiction for at least two years, and who have substantial legal drafting experience in M&A, corporate, finance, capital markets or other commercial transactions.

 The work of the PSLs focuses almost exclusively on ensuring that our firm's English work product, including advice, correspondence and transactional documentation, meets the highest standards of international legal practice.
-Work product will most commonly focus on M&A, corporate, financing and capital markets transactions, but may include other areas as our clients' needs dictate.
+Work product will most commonly focus on M&A, corporate, financing and capital markets transactions, but may include other areas as our clients' or AMT’s needs dictate.

 Compensation and Other Benefits